wagtail/wagtail-localize/docs/tutorial/3-content.md

 ## Create some test pages

-Next, let's create some test pages to translate.
-We will start by creating a blog index, then a blog post page under it.
+Now you can create some test pages to translate!
+Let's start by creating a blog index, then a blog post page under it.

 Navigate to the English Home page in the explorer, click "Add child page" then click "Blog index page".
 Fill it in like the following screenshot, and publish it.